SeisComP/common/apps/gui/descriptions/global_gui.rst

    :align: center
    :width: 18cm

-   Map with layers defined by BNA polygons, cities and legends.
+   Map with layers defined by polygons, cities and legends.

 .. _sec-gui_layers-vector:

 Vector layers
 -------------

+.. admonition:: Deprecation warning
+   :class: warning

+   The old vector file directories :file:`@DATADIR@/bna` or :file:`@CONFIGDIR@/bna` are still supported but superseded by :file:`@DATADIR@/spatial/vector` or :file:`@CONFIGDIR@/spatial vector`.
+The latter directories have higher priority are are being read first.
+If one of the old directories has been found, a warning will be logged.

 |scname| supports arbitrary polygons, polylines or points for drawing as layers
 on maps or for using by other :term:`modules <plugin>` and :term:`plugins <plugin>`.